mikegwf1/-Rabbinic_Citation_Network/README.md

 Run /src/mains/ProcessDavidsonSefariaMain to accomplish the expansion.

-This program requires the libraries gson-2.8.2.jar and commons-io-2.5.jar which are located in the /lib folder
+This program requires the libraries gson-2.8.2.jar and commons-io-2.5.jar which are located in the Github /lib/ folder

 2.
 The second step generates the files for analysis from the expanded tractate files.
 It is implemented by the code in /src/FindQuotes.zip and executed by running /src/mains/GetRabbiCountsMain.
 This program requires a number of inputs as follows: